There were coloured flags everywhere.

 As the name suggests, Mirror Lake has the most fantastic reflection of any in the park.
 This view is best in the morning, and can be seen as you incline on the bus.
 Later in the day, Mirror Lake is just as photogenic and an ideal scenic spot for a stroll and gorgeous photos.

-The most dramatic waterfall in the park, Pearl Waterfall is every geologists’ dream.
+The most dramatic waterfall in the park, Pearl Waterfall is every geologists’ dream, and one of the best Jiuzhaigou attractions.
 The falls are huge and crash down from many different areas on the rock.

 Sleeping Dragon Lake